Industry-Wide Business Valuation FAQ & Glossary

 Marketability Discount — see Discount for Lack of Marketability.

-Merger and Acquisition Method — a method within the market approach whereby pricing multiples are derived from transactions of significant interests in companies engaged in the same or similar lines of business.
+Merger and Acquisition Method — a method within the market approach whereby pricing multiples are derived.
+From transactions of significant interests in companies engaged in the same or similar lines of business.

-Mid-Year Discounting — a convention used in the Discounted Future Earnings Method that reflects economic benefits being generated at midyear, approximating the effect of economic benefits being generated evenly throughout the year.
+Mid-Year Discounting — a convention used in the Discounted Future Earnings Method.
+That reflects economic benefits being generated at midyear.
+Approximating the effect of economic benefits being generated evenly throughout the year.

 Minority Discount — a discount for lack of control applicable to a minority interest.